-Evaluation goals and objectives should define the specific questions or issues where data are needed to show the project's goals are being met.
-The goals will inform several key elements of the evaluation process, including the metrics used and method of communicating findings.
+Evaluation goals and objectives should directly relate to the intended outcomes of the project.
+The goals will inform several key elements of the evaluation process, including the metrics and methods for communicating findings.
 Generally, the following topic areas/questions should be considered when identifying project goals:

-Safe Behavior - Are people behaving safely as travel through the project area?
+Safe Behavior - Are people behaving safely as they travel through the project area?